-- Typically, the "borrower" in a multifamily housing financing consists of entities formed by the developer and the tax credit investor. - Developers often seek to take advantage of the "partnership structure" by including a wholly owned affiliate of the HFC as the general partner of the borrower. - Governmental entity, which is typically a wholly-owned and controlled limited liability company, having an ownership interest in the borrower/owner entity in the form of a general partner interest. - The governmental entity or an affiliate owns the land upon where the property will be built on and leases the land to the borrower partnership. - Using this structure generally permits the borrower to take advantage of exemptions from ad valorem property taxes and sales taxes on hard construction costs. - Partnership structure can be implemented in a bond/4% LIHTC, 9% LIHTC financing, conventional workforce housing financing and certain other types of similar financings.
+- Typically, the "borrower" in a multifamily housing financing consists of entities formed by the developer and the equity investor. - Developers often seek to take advantage of the "partnership structure" by including a wholly owned affiliate of the HFC as the general partner of the borrower to receive the tax abatement benefit.

+- Governmental entity, which is typically a wholly-owned and controlled limited liability company, having an ownership interest in the borrower/owner entity in the form of a general partner interest. - The governmental entity or an affiliate owns the land upon where the property will be built on and leases the land to the borrower partnership. - o In order to secure the property tax exemption, the land must be titled in an HFC-owned entity and the HFC must have the right to compel title at any time (i.e. purchase option, right of first refusal) - Using this structure generally permits the borrower to take advantage of exemptions from ad valorem property taxes and sales taxes on hard construction costs. - Partnership structure can be implemented in a bond/4% LIHTC, 9% LIHTC financing, conventional workforce housing financing and certain other types of similar financings.